 Learn how to start a career in paramedic nursing.
 Research the education requirements, training, licensure information and experience you'll need to become a flight nurse.

-Do I Want to Be a Paramedic Nurse?
+Should I Become a Paramedic Nurse?

 Also known as flight nurses, these professionals provide emergency care for patients while en-route to a hospital via an airplane or helicopter.
 Nurses are sometimes required to lift or move patients, and precautions must be taken when dealing with potentially contagious diseases.

-|Degree Level||Associate or bachelor's degree in nursing and minimum of paramedic certificate *|
+|Degree Level||Associate or bachelor's degree in nursing and minimum of paramedic certificate|

 |Licensure and Certification||Flight nurses generally hold RN and paramedic licenses from their state of residence; Certified Emergency Nurse (CEN), Advanced Cardiovascular Life Support (ACLS) and Pediatric Advanced Life Support (PALS) credentials are among common employer requirements|